-Our plan was to head to Nafplio which we had heard was one of the prettiest towns in Greece.
-On the way we passed a pen full of baby goats.
-There were about fifty of them!
+On route to Nafplio, we planned to have a look at a 2000-year-old olive tree situated in the village square of Koutroufa.
+We were however sidetracked on the way by some cute kids.
+The four-legged type.
+There seemed to be hundreds of them.
 We’re suckers for anything slightly resembling ‘cute’ – well I am particularly – so we just had to stop to take some photos.
-Unfortunately, they were pretty timid and I couldn’t entice any over to the fence.
+Unfortunately, they were pretty timid and we couldn’t entice any over to the fence.

-On our way, we planned a stop to have a look at a 2000 year old olive tree in the village square of Koutroufa.
-Its trunk measured about 11 metres diameter and it still looked hardy enough.
+Back to the olive tree, though I found this much less impressive than hundreds of baby goats.
+Its trunk measured about 11 metres in diameter, and for 2000 years old it still looked pretty hardy.
 Apparently, the village holds an annual festival every July, the ‘Tribute to the Olive Tree’, where villagers share olive dishes and play Greek music.

 Greek Mythology in Mylio

 On our way, we came across ‘Constantinos’, an elderly Greek gentleman who was clearing the overgrown reeds near the river.
 With excellent English, he started up a conversation and proceeded to tell us about the Greek history of the area, including the story of Hercules and the many-headed snake, Lernaean Hydra, which had its lair in the area.
 He told us about his favourite philosopher, Plato (of course), and his favourite quotes.
 Constantino was quite the storyteller, regularly laughing between his ever-increasing divergent stories.

 In his younger days, he had been a bartender and travelled through the US, which explained his great penchant for spinning a yarn.
 He explained that was clearing the river surrounds on his own accord and was upset that they had been left to overgrow.
 Reluctantly, he let us go on our way, leaving us much wiser in aspects of Greek mythology and the many inventions which originated in Greece.